 You've done it!
 Have fun with your long-awaited harvest!

-Continue ready: When to harvest weed plants
+Continue reading: When to harvest weed plants